ajoberstar/gradle-stutter/README.md

 ## What is it?

-`gradle-stutter` is a [Gradle](http://gradle.org) plugin, `org.ajoberstar.stutter`, which does some common setup for testing Gradle plugins against multiple Gradle versions.
+`gradle-stutter` is a [Gradle](http://gradle.org) plugin plugin, `org.ajoberstar.stutter`, which does some common setup for testing Gradle plugins against multiple Gradle versions.

 See [java-gradle-plugin](https://docs.gradle.org/current/userguide/javaGradle_plugin.html) docs for more details on the out-of-the-box functionality.